 Sure, the 2016 year in video games has seen its fair share of controversy — mostly involving sketchy and dishonest marketing tactics — but that’s not going to stop us from finding joy in playing the hottest games of the year.
 While games like ReCore, The Division, and Mirror’s Edge: Catalyst were mostly disappointing, there have been numerous games well worth your (or your kids’) time.
 Video games make for some of the best gifts for boys and girls alike, and whether they’re racing fans, online soldiers, JRPG lovers or zombie slayers, there’s something new to buy them this holiday season.
-Here are the top 10 hottest Xbox One games for Christmas 2016 to make your shopping a bit easier.
+Here are the top 10 hottest Xbox One games of 2016 to make your shopping a bit easier.

 1. Gears of War 4